 A range of wearables monitor workers’ vital signs: smartglasses detecting sleepiness, and smart clothing monitoring heart rate variability and breathing volume.

-A study by the American Society of Safety Professionals developed a framework for monitoring worker fatigue using wearables.
-As a result, employers had almost real-time intuition to worker fatigue and productivity.
+A study on monitoring worker fatigue with wearables gave employers almost real-time intuition to worker fatigue and productivity.

 "Another issue for us is monitoring employee exposure to heat stress.
 Some of our jobs require the wearing of an impermeable acid suit and respirator in the Mississippi summer time when temperatures can reach 100°F (38 °C).
 We could use a device that would monitor an employee’s heart rate and body temperature and alert them to take breaks and cool off."